Faculty Profile: Reed Essick

 Reed Essick

-Reed Essick.Reed Essick is an Assistant Professor at the Department of Physics, cross appointed to the Canadian Institute for Theoretical Astrophysics, which provides a unique environment to focus on research with the best postdocs in the world.
-He is excited to learn from their diverse expertise and backgrounds.
+Reed Essick.Reed Essick is an Assistant Professor at the Canadian Institute for Theoretical Astrophysics, which provides a unique environment to focus on research with the best postdocs in the world.
+He is also cross appointed to the Department of Physics and the David A. Dunlap Department of Astronomy & Astrophysics.

 Essick studies many aspects of experimental gravity, from data acquisition, quality and calibration to searches for astrophysical signals and their interpretation.
 Most recently, he has used neutron stars to study multiple pillars of modern physics: nuclear physics and strong gravity.
 His work on the equation of state of the densest matter in the universe connects nuclear experiment and theory with gravitational-wave, x-ray and radio observations.